Shilpa Shetty: Early success and career fluctuations (1993–1999)

 In 1994, Shetty had three film releases.
 Her first release that year was the action drama Aag, in which she played her first leading role.
-Co-starring Govinda and Sonali Bendre, the film saw Shetty portray Bijli, a village belle who is actually a plainclothes policewoman assigned to arrest a murderer (played by Govinda) at any cost.
+Co-starring Govinda and debutant Sonali Bendre, the film saw Shetty portray Bijli, a village belle who is actually an undercover policewoman assigned to arrest a murderer (played by Govinda) at any cost.
 Aag emerged as a moderate box office success and fetched mixed critical reviews, as did Shetty's performance.
 Shetty next starred alongside Akshay Kumar, Saif Ali Khan, Raageshwari and Shakti Kapoor in the action comedy Main Khiladi Tu Anari.
-In the film, Shetty played the dual roles of Mona (a cabaret dancer and a gangster's girlfriend) and her look-alike Basanti (a village belle).
-The film which marked Shetty's first of many collaborations with Kumar proved to be a super-hit at the box office.
+In the film, Shetty played the dual roles of Mona (a cabaret dancer and a gangster's girlfriend) and her look-alike Basanti (a humble village girl).
+The film, which marked Shetty's first of many collaborations with Kumar, proved to be a super hit at the box office, becoming the sixth-highest-grossing film of the year with revenues of ₹138.4 million.
 Both the film as well as Shetty's performance received major critical acclaim; the success of Main Khiladi Tu Anari proved to be a breakthrough for Shetty.
 Her third and final release that year was the romantic drama Aao Pyaar Karen opposite Saif Ali Khan.
 The film, which narrates the love story of a wealthy man and his maid (played by Khan and Shetty respectively), underperformed at the box office.